-No. Once a person has been completed their 14 days of self-isolation and has been cleared by public health, they should continue to practice all the public health measures recommended for everyone.
-This includes physical distancing form others, staying home when sick, frequent handwashing and wearing a cloth mask with physical distancing is a challenge.
+No. Once a person has been completed their 10 days of self-isolation and has been cleared by public health, they should continue to practice all the public health measures recommended for everyone.
+This includes physical distancing from others outside their household members, staying home when sick, frequent handwashing and wearing a mask in all indoor and public settings.